defneycoban/defneycoban/README.md

 - 💻 **Concurrent Unix Shell in Java:** Implementing a concurrent shell using threads for my class project.
 -->
 🛠️ Skills:
-- Python, Java, SQL, Google Apps Script
+- Python, Java, SQL, MATLAB
-- NLP, Data Analysis, Machine Learning

-🌱 Always learning and growing!
+- Pytorch, Numpy, Pandas, Matplotlib, Scipy, Sklearn
+- Bilingual in English & Turkish, Proficient in German

+🌱 Currently in the process of organizing my past projects here and building a data science portfolio